Login, Home Realm Discovery (HRD) and 2FA / MFA

 Configure claims

-You can change the claims the up-party login pass on with claim transforms.
+You can change the claims the login authentication method forwards with claim transforms.

 All login configurations

-All login configurations are available after clicking show advanced settings.
+All login configurations are available after clicking Show advanced.